ClusterLabs/pacemaker/doc/README.md

 ## Editing the Books

 Each book's sources are kept in a subdirectory by title.
-Each book subdirectory has an en-US subdirectory with the master sources, and potentially other subdirectories for translations.
-However, the translations are not currently actively maintained and so are disabled.
+Each book subdirectory has an en-US subdirectory with the master sources.

 Each book's en-US subdirectory has text files with the chapter sources in asciidoc format.
 The file asciidoc.reference in this directory has a quick